The Purpose Of Religious Education (R.E)

 Pupils should gain and deploy the skills needed to understand, interpret and evaluate texts, sources of wisdom and authority and other evidence.
 They learn to articulate clearly and coherently their personal beliefs, ideas, values and experiences while respecting the right of others to differ.

-In school, the curriculum is based on the Local Agreed Syllabus for Leeds, produced by SACRE for teaching from September 2015.
+In school, the curriculum is based on the Local Agreed Syllabus for RE in Calderdale , Kirklees and Leeds , September 2019.

 The syllabus has three aims for pupils:

-1. To know about and understand a range of religions and
+1. To investigate the beliefs and practices of religions and other world views;

 To support delivery of the syllabus, we encourage and promote teaching and learning through using ‘Philosophy For Children’ (P4C), also known as a 'Community of Enquiry'.
 This is a useful way of engaging pupils in their own learning and developing their critical and dialogical skills.

-We plan our lessons around the units of work provided to support it.
-The units covered by each year group are outlined below;
+The RE syllabus units covered by each year group are outlined below;

 Key Stage One